SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/complete-pending-certificate-requests.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 3d2a8747-4afa-4db8-94d7-dcce6d90d21f
-description: "Learn how to complete a pending certificate request in Exchange 2016 after you receive the certificate from the certification authority."
+description: "Summary: Learn how to complete a pending certificate request in Exchange 2016 after you receive the certificate from the certification authority."
 ---

 # Complete a pending Exchange 2016 certificate request

-Learn how to complete a pending certificate request in Exchange 2016 after you receive the certificate from the certification authority.
+ **Summary**: Learn how to complete a pending certificate request in Exchange 2016 after you receive the certificate from the certification authority.

 Completing a pending certificate request (also known as a certificate signing request or CSR) is the next step in configuring Transport Layer Security (TLS) encryption in Exchange Server 2016.
 After you receive the certificate from the certification authority (CA), you install the certificate on the Exchange server to complete the pending certificate request.